 In order to prove the above elements, a variety of evidence may be used.
 Considering the different ways we communicate today, text messages, social media messaging, phone calls, voicemails, and emails often come into play.
-Some other common forms of evidence are medical records and witness testimony.
+Some other common forms of evidence are medical records, police reports (if the officer is subpoenaed to testify) and witness testimony.
 The plaintiff and the defendant are also entitled to testify regarding the alleged domestic violence.

 If a final restraining order is issued, this can spell a variety of serious consequences for the person subject to the order.
 First, the FRO prohibits the defendant from contacting or coming in contact with the plaintiff at any time.
 It may also prohibit contact between the accused and certain “protected persons,” such as the victim’s family, children, or other loved ones.
 The defendant also must permanently forfeit any weapons in their possession and cannot own or possess a firearm or weapon in the future.
 Final restraining orders can include other requirements as well, such as changes in child custody orders, supervised visitation, substance abuse treatment, mental health counseling, or anger management classes.
 The defendant may also be prevented from residing in their previous home if it was shared by the parties.

 What Happens if you Violate a Permanent Restraining Order?